Factbox: More companies join Facebook ad boycott bandwagon

 The outdoor apparel brand said it would pull all ads on Facebook and Instagram through at least the end of July. (bit.ly/2ND3VCl)

-Viber will remove all Facebook-related contact points from its app and stop all ad spending on the platform, Djamel Agaoua, chief executive officer of the messaging app company, said in a statement on Twitter. (bit.ly/3dFFwqk)

-Chipotle said it was temporarily pausing paid advertising on Facebook and Instagram starting July 1.
-Chris Brandt, chief marketing officer, said the company would “continue to be part of the solution to fight systemic racism and create inclusive communities”.

-Reporting by Nivedita Balu, Uday Sampath and Dania Nadeem in Bengaluru; Editing by Sweta Singh, Maju Samuel, Shounak Dasgupta and Vinay Dwivedi
+Reporting by Nivedita Balu, Uday Sampath and Dania Nadeem in Bengaluru; Editing by Sweta Singh, Maju Samuel, Shounak Dasgupta, Vinay Dwivedi & Aditya Soni